justinquinnb/Smylest/README.md

 and make the world a bit better, one smile at a time.

 ## What it does
-_Feeling down or in need of a confidence-booster?_ Open the Smylest app to compose an anonymous message that anyone in the world
-(or targeted groups) may reply to, giving you a personalized response that'll make you go :D in a matter of minutes.
+_Feeling down?_ Open the Smylest app to compose an anonymous message that anyone in the world (or targeted groups) may reply to, giving you a personalized response that'll make you go :D in a matter of minutes.
 <br><br>
 _Feeling great?_ Use that superpower!
 Become a Smylest for a day and browse anonymous smile requests that you may respond to,